Radio Times: Christmas

 The cover of the 'Christmas Number' (as this issue came to be called) dating from the time when it contained just a single week's listings, usually features a generic festive artwork, atypical for the magazine, which since the 1970s has almost exclusively used photographic covers.
 In recent years, Radio Times has published and sold packs of reproductions of some of these covers of the magazine as Christmas cards.

-The 1988 Christmas double issue (dated 17–30 December) had a panto-themed cover illustration by Lynda Gray, with its popularity climaxed when the publication sold an astounding 11,220,666 copies, and the Guinness Book of Records certified it as the biggest-selling edition of any British magazine in history.
+The 1988 Christmas double issue (dated 17–30 December) had a panto-themed cover illustration by Lynda Gray, with its popularity climaxing when the publication sold an astounding 11,220,666 copies, and the Guinness Book of Records certified it as the biggest-selling edition of any British magazine in history.

 Royal specials

-Over the past years, Radio Times published special majestic covers (often marked as a 'souvenir' issue) dedicated to royalty which reflects the monarchy of the United Kingdom, as well as other significant events include birthdays, coronations, jubilees, royal weddings, state funerals and various celebrations across the decades.
+Over the years, Radio Times has published various special covers (often marked as a 'souvenir' issue) dedicated to royalty, often for occasions including royal birthdays, coronations, jubilees, royal weddings, state funerals and various celebrations across the decades.

-Between February 1952 and September 2022, Radio Times focuses about Queen Elizabeth II was the nation's longest-serving monarch which represented over eight decades during its 70-year reign:
+Between February 1952 and September 2022, Radio Times dedicated multiple covers to Queen Elizabeth II: